JESSICA ANNE BARON (a.k.a. "JESS")

 TEACHING FROM THE HEART

-Jess Baron's respect and love for people and for music has helped GITC become a truly collaborative and participatory organization that is constantly being improved by capable individuals in the ever-growing GITC community.
-In addition to building partnerships with school districts and individual schools, Jess deeply enjoys her work within the music products industry cultivating positive pathways for business leaders and artists to make a difference for students while building a brighter future for music in education.
+Jess Baron's collaborative style and dedication to developmental education have helped her gather, train, and support a compassionate faculty with rich and diverse skills and talents.
+Jess's respect and love for people and for music has made GITC a collaborative and participatory organization that is constantly being improved by capable individuals in its expanding community.
+In addition to building partnerships with school districts and individual schools, Jess deeply enjoys her work within the music products industry, cultivating positive pathways for business leaders and artists to make a difference for students while building a brighter future for music in education.

 INFLUENCES